appliedepi/intro_course/README.md

 Applied Epi’s training is that we provide follow-up support to your team, to help you apply your new skills to your work context.

-We schedule 1.5-hour sessions with your team at 1 week, 2 weeks, 1
-month, 2 months, and 3 months post-training.
+We schedule five 1.5-hour sessions with your team at in the 3 months post-training.
 In these sessions, we help you troubleshoot code, advise you on analytical strategies, or guide you in new learning that you need.

 ## Notes